 And the after.

 I’m so happy with how my kitchen china cabinet makeover turned out.

-So I figure this makeover cost $3 for the portion of the red sample paint that I used.
+I figure this kitchen china cabinet makeover cost $3 for the portion of the red sample paint that I used.
 If I skipped over that red mistake it would have only cost me 50 cents for half the roll of wrapping paper.
 I had the red spray paint, which I didn’t use much of anyway, and the double sided tape already.